 Jump to navigation

-Detecting and prosecuting fraud is a high priority for the Division of Unemployment Insurance.
+Investigating and prosecuting fraud is a high priority for the Division of Unemployment Insurance.
+Unfortunately, with the rise in unemployment insurance claims associated with COVID-19, we have also seen a rise in fraudulent claims and other instances of fraud.
 If you think an employer or unemployed worker is committing unemployment insurance fraud, please select the violating party below, then complete and submit a fraud report.

-An employer who knowingly makes a false statement or causes a false statement to be made as to the reason for a job separation and causes a delay in the proper payment to a claimant, is committing an act of fraud.
-An employer who commits this type of fraud is charged with one and one-half times the amount of payment that should have been paid to the claimant during the period of delay and with 100 percent of all other payments made to the claimant thereafter during the claimant's benefit year.
-These penalties are in addition to any civil and criminal prosecution, including court costs, fines, and/or imprisonment.
+An employer who knowingly makes a false statement, causes a false statement to be made as to the reason for a job separation, or makes a false offer of work that causes a delay in the proper payment of unemployment benefits to a claimant is committing an act of fraud.
+An employer who commits this type of fraud is charged with one and one-half times the amount of unemployment benefits that should have been paid to the claimant during the period of delay and with 100 percent of the amount of all other unemployment benefits made to the claimant thereafter during the claimant's benefit year.
+These penalties are in addition to any civil and criminal prosecution, including court costs and/or fines.

-Criminal convictions in fraud cases often result in court ordered restitution to Colorado Department of Labor and Employment.
-Most convicted employers make regular payments through the district courts' registry offices.
+Criminal convictions in fraud cases often result in court-ordered restitution to the Colorado Department of Labor and Employment.
+Most convicted individuals make regular payments through the registry offices of the district courts.

 Unemployed Worker Fraud

 A person is committing fraud if they knowingly make a false statement or withhold information to receive unemployment benefits payments.